return42/sphkerneldoc/doc/linux_src_doc/drivers/bus/mips_cdmm_c.rst

 CDMM devices on that CPU, or to call the CDMM driver cpu_up callback for all devices already discovered on that CPU.

-It is used during initialisation and when CPUs are brought online.
+It is used as work_on_cpu callback function during initialisation.
+When CPUs are brought online the function is invoked directly on the hotplugged CPU.

 .. _`mips_cdmm_cpu_notify`:

 mips_cdmm_cpu_notify
 ====================

-.. c:function:: int mips_cdmm_cpu_notify (struct notifier_block *nb, unsigned long action, void *data)
+.. c:function:: int mips_cdmm_cpu_notify(struct notifier_block *nb, unsigned long action, void *data)

     Take action when a CPU is going online or offline.